These 9 Perfume Dupes Are So Good, They Could Easily Pass For The Real Thing

 All linked products are independently selected by our editors.
 If you purchase any of these products, we may earn a commission.

 As much as we love sniffing out the latest trending perfumes, many of them can be prohibitively expensive.
-A large bottle of Maison Francis Kurkdjian’s Baccarat Rouge 540, the It girl of designer perfumes, costs a whopping $665 — a third more than the average cost of a round-trip domestic flight in America.
+A large bottle of Maison Francis Kurkdjian’s Baccarat Rouge 540, the It girl of designer perfumes, costs a whopping £485 — that's £150 more than the average cost of a return flight to Europe.
 While a signature scent can be worth the investment to some people, many perfume lovers are turning to less costly alternatives, Take a look at the hashtag page for #dupes on TikTok, and you’ll find an overwhelming majority of top-viewed content is about cheaper versions of designer perfumes.
 This is exactly how we came to discover Oakcha perfumes.

 AdvertisementADVERTISEMENT